Entries by

 Types of FPC

 There are many types of flexible circuit boards, including single-sided flexible, double-sided flexible and multi-layer flexible.
-Entre eles, the cover layer of the single-sided flexible PCB is bonded to the single-sided FPC core without adhesive, while the double-sided flexible PCB is a double-sided FPC core without adhesive with cover layers bonded on both sides and plated through holes.
+Entre eles, the cover layer of the single-sided PCB flexível is bonded to the single-sided FPC core without adhesive, while the double-sided flexible PCB is a double-sided FPC core without adhesive with cover layers bonded on both sides and plated through holes.
 Multi-layer flexible PCB contains three or more conductive layers with plated through holes, and its manufacturing capacity can reach more than 12 camadas.
 Além disso, there are special types of flexible circuit boards such as hollow boards, layered boards, and soft-rigid boards.

 Detailed explanation of FPC production process